Zum Inhalt springen

 The most common failure pattern: an AI pilot shows impressive results in the lab, but integration with SAP, connection to the supplier portal, and production operations are underestimated.
 Our recommendation: think about integration from day 1, not as a downstream step.

-The market for procurement AI has evolved significantly in 2025/2026.
-Major platforms are increasingly integrating agentic AI:
+The market for procurement AI has evolved significantly in 2025 and 2026.
+Major platforms are increasingly integrating agentic AI capabilities.
+These agents can make autonomous decisions and manage processes without constant human oversight.

 PlatformAI FocusDifferentiator